 BRP's primary purchases from its suppliers include raw materials, tooling, parts and systems, information technology ("IT") services, marketing and transportation services.
 Parts, components and systems are subject to an extensive validation process in order to ensure their reliability and durability.
-Raw materials or standard parts are generally readily available from multiple sources for the vehicles manufactured by BRP.
-Management anticipates no significant difficulties in obtaining substitute supply arrangements for most other raw materials or components for which BRP relies upon limited sources of supply.
+Raw materials or standard parts are generally readily available from multiple sources for the products manufactured by BRP.
+Furthermore, whenever possible, BRP tries to identify potential substitute supply arrangements for components.
 BRP strives to obtain the lowest total costs of supply and manufacturing and regularly seeks alternative sources of supply outside its current network of suppliers.

-The Company is vertically integrated in respect of core manufacturing processes.
+The Company is vertically integrated with respect to core manufacturing processes.
 For product components, other than those resulting from the core manufacturing processes, the Company generally establishes long-term relationships with external suppliers.
 The Company has implemented a certification process to evaluate the suitability of potential suppliers, which includes a review of suppliers' financial condition and their capacity to produce components in conformity with BRP's requirements and specifications as well as with applicable labour and environmental standards.
 Additionally, the Company performs both laboratory and field testing of components before using them in its products.